MarkStringer/MarkStringer.github.io/_posts/2015-03-16-Note_to_Self_Stop_Arguing_with_People_on_Facebook.markdown

+---
+title: "Note to Self - Stop Arguing with People on Facebook"
+layout: post
+---

-#Note to Self - Stop Arguing with People on Facebook
+# Note to Self - Stop Arguing with People on Facebook
 I've totally had it with arguing with people on Facebook.
 I just took the trouble to dig by "Oblique Strategies"[1] cards out of a drawer and look for the one that's pertinent to the situation I find myself in.

 >**Discover the recipes you are using and abandon them**